shadders/JavaBitcoin/README.md

     Retry a block which is currently held.
 Specify PROD to use the production database or TEST to use the test database.
 The block hash is the 64-character hash for the block to be retried.

   - TEST
     Start the program using the regression test network.
 Application files are stored in the TestNet folder in the application data directory and the test database is used.
-At least one peer node must be specified in BitcoinWallet.conf since DNS discovery is not supported for the regression test network.
+At least one peer node must be specified in JavaBitcoin.conf since DNS discovery is not supported for the regression test network.

 The following command-line options can be specified using -Dname=value